harvesthill/reddit-wiki-archive/steroids/datbtrue.md

 ## Age-Related Changes in Slow Wave Sleep and Relationship With Growth Hormone Levels

 I've tried to emphasize that Slow Wave Sleep (SW) and Growth Hormone (GH) are not merely positively correlated but are intricately bound together such that a change in one leads to a change in the other.
-That is why from the start I have attempted to underscore that a pre-bed dose of Growth Hormone Releasing Hormone (GHRH) &amp;amp; Growth Hormone Releasing Peptide 6 (GHRP-6) will increase that vital period of sleep known as Slow Wave Sleep which has restorative benefits beyond amplified GH release.
+That is why from the start I have attempted to underscore that a pre-bed dose of Growth Hormone Releasing Hormone (GHRH) & Growth Hormone Releasing Peptide 6 (GHRP-6) will increase that vital period of sleep known as Slow Wave Sleep which has restorative benefits beyond amplified GH release.

 The following study is fascinating for all of us because it reveals that somatopause begins dramatically between age 25 and 35.
 The following study published in the prestigious Journal of the AmericanMedical Association is well worth examining.